-If you see a tiny outgrowth of skin somewhere on your child’s body, don’t immediately panic.
-It might be a skin tag, which is usually painless but should be looked into it.
-A definitive cause of skin tags is unknown, but several factors can determine whether a child is going to develop these skin outgrowths.
+If you see a tiny outgrowth of skin somewhere on your child’s body, don’t immediately panic!
+It might be a skin tag, which is usually painless.
+A definitive cause of skin tags is unknown, but several factors can determine whether a child is going to develop these skin outgrowths, and skin tags on kids should be looked into.
+These small, soft, and often flesh-coloured growths can be found on various parts of the body, including the neck, armpits, and groin.
+While they’re not usually painful or a cause for medical alarm, it’s natural for parents to seek information about them.
 Let’s read on to find out all about skin tags in children.

-Skin tags are usually small outgrowths of skin that usually bulge at the end.
+Skin tags are usually small outgrowths of skin.
 They can affect anyone of any gender or age, even children.
-They are usually only a few millimetres long, about the size of a grain and are harmless.
+They are usually only a few millimetres long, about the size of a grain, and are harmless.
 They are called papillomas.

 Causes of Skin Tags in Children

 What causes skin tags on babies?
 Let’s talk about a few causes below:

 1. In-utero Development

 Sometimes, children may be born with skin tags near their ears, or elsewhere on their bodies.
 The ones near the ears are often located in the front, as the cartilage that forms the baby’s ears has not yet fully thickened to assume the proper ear shape.
 These are not harmful, but you can consider their removal for visual reasons.

 Where the skin is open to frequent rubbing and friction, those areas are prone to skin tags.
 The most common areas are the armpit, neck, and groin.
 If the child is overweight or obese, they will have extra folds of skin, and are more at risk of skin chafing and skin tags, the underarms and neck being the most common.

 If your child is born with, or develops, skin tags, it could be because it is genetic.
 One of the parents or grandparents might have had skin tags.